RH-sdavey/sean-might-help-you/README.md

 I have lots of ideas for tutorials and learning paths for users, now all I need is time/help to build it.

 - If you want to report a bug/feaure about the site, use the issues tab above
-- create a task in the projct page above
+- You can also create a task in the projct page above
-- if you can help me out with creating content I would appreciate that
+- If you can help me out with creating content I would appreciate that
 - I will be putting contribution info in the wiki when I get a chance
 - I wont be taking any money through advertisements for the site, but may consider patreon in the future for donations

 ## Configuration

 The site is configured by me, Sean.
 I dont need any help with that, and won't accept any PR that try to update my current configuration.
-If you feel something could be improved, please open an issue.
+If you feel something could be improved, please open an issue and I will consider implementing that

 ## Content